ruby-grape/grape/UPGRADING.md

 ### Upgrading to >= 2.1.0

+#### Zeitwerk

+Grape's autoloader has been updated and it's now based on [Zeitwerk](https://github.com/fxn/zeitwerk).
+If you MP (Monkey Patch) some files and you're not following the [file structure](https://github.com/fxn/zeitwerk?tab=readme-ov-file#file-structure), you might end up with a Zeitwerk error.

+See [#2363](https://github.com/ruby-grape/grape/pull/2363) for more information.

 #### Changes in rescue_from

 The `rack_response` method has been deprecated and the `error_response` method has been removed.
 Use `error!` instead.